FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 - [Internet and SSH over DNS requests](https://github.com/yarrick/iodine)
 - [Internet and SSH over WebSockets](https://github.com/erebe/wstunnel)

 As for this article, we'll deep-dive ✨***SSH over HTTP(S)***✨.
-Be it Linux or Windows, we will look at how to setup everything up, what the underlying network traffic looks like and most importantly: how your digital infrastructure is **already** capable of all this ... even if it wasn't supposed to.
+Be it Linux, Mac or Windows, we will look at how to setup everything up, what the underlying network traffic looks like and most importantly: how your digital infrastructure is **already** capable of all this ... even if it wasn't supposed to.

 <blockquote class="reaction"><div class="reaction_text">Get your hard hats ready, <a target="_blank" href="https://youtu.be/DrYXGwMZrV4&t=8">for tonight we drill the firewall</a></div><img class="kiwi" src="/assets/kiwis/drillAngry.svg"></blockquote>